How do people get “rich”?

 If you’ve followed the first five steps, you’re likely debt-free and spend substantially less than you earn.
-That’s the exact position that you need to be in in order to start building real wealth.
+That’s the exact position that you need to be in to start building real wealth.
 It’s also a position that most Americans can attain.
-Unfortunately, it’s a position that most Americans will never attain because they ignore the first five steps.
+Unfortunately, it’s a position that most Americans will never attain because they ignore or struggle with the first five steps.

 If you’ve reached this point, it means that you have a significant amount of money to invest each month.
 How do you invest it?

 Well, you’re going to get a lot of ideas here, and different ideas are going to appeal to different people in different situations.
 Maybe you want to consider buying rental properties.
 Maybe buying stocks makes sense to you.
 Maybe you want to invest in yourself and get a better education to earn even more money.

 No matter what you choose to do, eventually that investment is going to return some money to you.
 Your rental property will start producing income in the form of rent payments (after you’ve paid for insurance and property taxes and so on).
 Your stock investments will start paying dividends.
 Even your better education will start paying out in the form of a higher salary.